Auwate/taskmanager/README.md

 ## /api/tasks - GET

-Returns all the tasks stored in the database up to the point
+Returns all the tasks stored in the database up to that point

 ## /api/tasks - POST